 The United States-Israel Educational Foundation (USIEF) plans to award approximately four English Teaching Assistant Fellowships to students 2018/2019 (October 2018-June 2019).

-Applications may be presented in all fields of study but preference will be given to applicants who hold a degree in English literature, TEFL/linguistics, American studies or education.
+Preference will be given to applicants who hold a degree in English literature, TEFL/linguistics, American studies or education.

 Holders of Bachelor’s, Master’s degrees or doctoral students may apply for the fellowship.
 Those still engaged in Bachelor’s degree studies at the time of application are also eligible, if they will complete their studies and receive their degrees prior to the planned commencement date of their fellowships.
 Those who have already completed all the requirements for receipt of a doctoral degree at the time of application are not eligible to request English Teaching Assistant awards.